ltrybuch/lib-themisui/src/lib/thTabset/readme.md

 - Optional: When `letter-spacing` is true, tabs have reduced horizontal spacing to accommodate alphabet pattern (i.e. `A B C D ...`).

+[show="boolean"]
+- Optional: When `show` is false, the tab and its content are removed from the DOM.
+When true it is included in the DOM.
+Note that when an active tab is removed the next available tab to the left will be selected.
+Similar to how browser tabs work.

 #### thTabSet
 [type="string"]
 - `type` allows you to modify the `thTabset` styling based on it's intended purpose.